SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management.md

 ### Step 2: Data configuration

-In this step, we'll create a data collection configuration to collect Apache error logs and link them to all the collectors that have the tag Application = Apache.
+In this step, we'll create a data collection configuration to collect Apache error logs and link them to all the collectors that have the tag "application = Apache".

 1. Complete the Source Template form by providing the Name, Error log file path and click **Next**.
 1. On the **Link Collectors** step, you will have the option to link the collectors using the Collector name or by adding tags to find the group of collectors.
 For our scenario, we will add the tag "application = Apache".<br/><img src={useBaseUrl('img/send-data/local-file-apache.png')} alt="local-file-apache" width="300"/>